-On initial start-up, set the engine speed at the half-throttle position.
-Turn the keyswitch on the control box to the "START" position until the engine starts.
-Release the key and the switch will return to the "RUN" position.
+On initial start-up, set the engine speed at the halfthrottle position.
+Turn the keyswitch on the control panel to "RUN" and press the "ENTER" button on the engine control panel.

 After the engine starts and the unit is fully primed, adjust the engine RPM until the desired flow rate is achieved.